dhis2/developer-portal/docs/guides/general-plugin-guide.md

 ### 3. Implement the Plugin Component

 The plugin component is a React function that receives props from the host app.
-These props differ depending on whether you're building a Capture plugin or a Dashboard plugin, but the general pattern is the same:
+The exact props differ between plugin types, but the pattern stays the same:

 - read context from props
 - render UI
 - call host-provided setters/callbacks in response to user actions

-This is what those concepts look like in practice:
+In practice:

 - **Props as input**: the plugin reads the current value from `values`.
 - **Host callbacks as output**: the plugin requests a host state update by calling `setFieldValue`.
 - **No global app concerns**: there is no routing or navigation; the plugin only renders UI.

-The examples in this guide are intentionally small: the goal is to show how host apps pass state down via props and how your plugin communicates changes back up via callbacks.
+The example below is intentionally small.
+It’s meant to show the input/output flow between host app state (props) and host app updates (callbacks).

 :::info Minimal functional example
 This example is intentionally minimal (but functional).
 It uses plain HTML elements and does not leverage the DHIS2 UI library.